 Florida law defines the term permanent injury.
 Under Florida’s no-fault law, which is §627.737, subsection two, a permanent injury is: a) significant and permanent loss of an important bodily function; b) permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement; c) significant and permanent scarring or disfigurement; or d) death.

 Let me give you an example of a permanent injury.
-If you were in an accident, and a piece of glass or metal cuts into your arm, and that arm wound ultimately heals, and you have a major scar, then that would qualify as a permanent injury.
-Another example, let’s say that you were hit from behind, and you suffer a whiplash injury, and ultimately that whiplash caused a disk to herniate in your neck, and you had to have major surgery, like a fusion.
+If you were in an accident, and a piece of glass or metal cuts into your arm, and that arm wound ultimately heals, and you have a major scar, that would qualify as a permanent injury.
+Another example would be if you were hit from behind and suffered a whiplash injury, and ultimately, that whiplash caused a disk to herniate in your neck, and you had to have major surgery, like a fusion.
 There’s hardware put into your neck.
-Then, obviously, that’s something that you’re going to have to live with permanently, and that’s considered a permanent injury.
+Then, that’s something that you’ll have to live with permanently, and that’s considered a permanent injury.

 What are non-economic damages?
 Those are things like pain and suffering and mental anguish.
-If you have suffered a permanent injury and therefore satisfied that tort threshold, then under Florida law, you’re allowed to recover damages for pain, suffering, mental anguish, and inconvenience because of bodily injury, sickness, or disease.
+If you have suffered a permanent injury and therefore satisfied that tort threshold, then under Florida law, you can recover damages for pain, suffering, mental anguish, and inconvenience because of bodily injury, sickness, or disease.
 This allows you to collect more than just your medical bills.
 It allows you to be compensated for having gone through all the pain and suffering from the accident.
-Again, even if you’ve not suffered a permanent injury, then the most you could collect is your outstanding medical bills that were not paid for out of your Personal Injury Protection under your own insurance, just medical bills that are outstanding.
+Again, even if you’ve not suffered a permanent injury, the most you could collect is your outstanding medical bills that were not paid for out of your Personal Injury Protection under your insurance, just outstanding medical bills.

-If you’d like to talk to someone immediately then I encourage you to give our office a call at 850-898-9904.
+If you’d like to talk to someone immediately, I encourage you to call our office at (888) 321-8131.